mveritym/LIHTCMapper/README.md

 LIHTCMapper
 ===========

 LIHTCMapper calculates the maximum tax credits a potential site could recieve if developed as a low income housing property.

 ## Build Status

+We use Snap for continuous integration.
+Click the build status button below for more info.

 [![Build status](https://snap-ci.com/mveritym/LIHTCMapper/branch/master/build_image)](https://snap-ci.com/mveritym/LIHTCMapper/branch/master)